Teheran (1946 film)

 It was shot at the Scalera Studios in Rome.

 Plot

-In 1943, Churchill, Stalin and Roosevelt meet at the Tehran conference to agree plans for the Allied invasion of Europe.
-Whilst attempting to trace ballerina Natalie Trubetzin, who he met before the outbreak of war, British journalist Pemberton Grant uncovers a deadly conspiracy.
+In 1943, Churchill, Stalin and Roosevelt meet at the Tehran Conference to agree plans for the Allied invasion of Europe.
+Whilst attempting to trace ballerina Natalie Trubetzin, whom he met before the outbreak of war, British journalist Pemberton Grant uncovers a deadly conspiracy.
 The plot, led by Paul Sherek, involves international arms dealers, who can't afford to, and do not wish to have peace declared, and plan to blow up President Roosevelt during his visit.